 On this basis, advertising spending across all media stalled between 2008 and 2012 at roughly \$365 to \$371 per person but fell thereafter.
-Last year, it was \$350.49.
+Last year, the downward trend appeared to turn a corner but per capita advertising spending in 2017 was still below levels five years earlier at \$362.
 For TV alone, advertising revenue hovered around \$110 per Canadian for the first eleven years of the 21st Century.
 Since then, however, it has fallen fast to about \$86 per capita last year.
-Internet advertising, in contrast, has steadily risen greatly from \$51 per person in 2008 to more than triple that amount last year, i.e. \$165.39.
+Internet advertising, in contrast, has steadily risen greatly from \$51 per person in 2008 three-and-a-half times that amount last year, i.e. \$180.62.
 It bears repeating, however, that this spectacular rise in internet advertising has not offset the overall decline on either a per capita basis or in total.
 Figure 13 depicts these points.